all Zweiradler Tours

 Old Sports Mat

 As additional isolation under the sleeping pad or to sit upon.
+Additionally it protects the airmat from below, if the ground under the tent is somewhat prickley.
 Unfortunately it is pink.

 222 g